-Connection to Skippack Township
+D. Connection to Skippack Township through Evansburg State Park

-The connection to Skippack Township is identified within the Evansburg State Park trail system.
+The connection to Skippack Township is identified within the Evansburg State Park.
 The side path proposed alongside the State Park will enable and strengthen the connection between the two townships, and open each township up to a larger network of trails throughout the State Park.
+In order for Towamencin Township to gain access to Evansburg State Park's trail system, it is recommended that Evansburg State Park explores a Trail Network Master Plan.
+The plan should extend trails within the northern portion of Skippack Township (adjacent to Towamencin Township) to provide a connection for Towamencin Township residents to connect to the State Park trail head located on Lesher Road.